microsoft/preme/README.md

 # [PREME: Preference-based Meeting Exploration through an Interactive Questionnaire](https://arxiv.org/pdf/2205.02370)
-[data.tsv](https://github.com/microsoft/preme/blob/main/data.tsv) contains the annotated data for PREME paper.
+This repo contains [the annotated data for PREME paper(https://github.com/microsoft/preme/blob/main/data.tsv).

 The data contains 1000 annotated questions with their ```subject``` and ```aspect``` or ```what was said about  the subjest``` by 2 annotators.